tarwn/lessthandot-hugo/blogs/content/posts/2013-08-21-ssis-deployment-with-powershell-adding.md

 <span style="text-align: justify;">When I deploy the project, I want to hook the OLE_TEST connection manager to an environment, so that I can easily change the destination server and/or database.</span>

 <p style="text-align: justify;">
-  The original script from Matt’s blog – modified for my project – looks like this:
+  The original script from Matt's blog – modified for my project – looks like this:
 </p>

 ```powershell